pikepdf/pikepdf/docs/references/debugging.rst

         src/pikepdf/_core.cpython*.so

-You can also run Python through a debugger (``gdb`` or ``lldb``) in this manner, and you will have access to the source code for both pikepdf's C++ and QPDF.
+You can also run Python through a debugger (``gdb`` or ``lldb``) in this manner, and you will have access to the source code for both pikepdf's C++ and qpdf.

-Enabling QPDF tracing
+Enabling qpdf tracing
 ---------------------

-For builds of QPDF having ENABLE_QTC=ON, setting the environment variables ``TC_SCOPE=qpdf`` and ``TC_FILENAME=your_log_file.txt`` will cause libqpdf to log debug messages to the designated file.
+For builds of qpdf having ENABLE_QTC=ON, setting the environment variables ``TC_SCOPE=qpdf`` and ``TC_FILENAME=your_log_file.txt`` will cause libqpdf to log debug messages to the designated file.
 For example: